 - combine the financial statements of the parent and its subsidiaries line by line by adding together like items of assets, liabilities, equity, income and expenses.

-- eliminate the carrying amount of the parent’s investment in each subsidiary and the parent’s portion of equity of each subsidiary.
+- eliminate the carrying amount of the parent’s investment in each subsidiary and the parent’s portion of equity

 That information is useful for existing and potential investors, lenders and other creditors of the parent in their assessment of the prospects for future net cash inflows to the parent.
-This is because net cash inflows to the parent include distributions to the parent from its subsidiaries, and those distributions depend on net cash … Continue reading
+This is because net cash inflows to the parent include distributions to the parent from its subsidiaries, and those distributions depend on net … Continue reading